-For promotion, the application must be made at the appropriate time as stated in the annual academic work calendar (October 1st) and in accordance with procedures outlined in section 4.4.3.
+For promotion, the application must be made at the appropriate time as stated in the annual RPT Work Calendar and in accordance with procedures outlined in section 4.4.3.
 The application for promotion may be withdrawn from consideration at any stage of the process.
 The process of promotion review follows the steps as shown in Section 4.4.1.1.4.
 The requirements for promotion are located in Section 3.4.
 At each stage of the evaluation of promotion, a candidate will be given a copy of the evaluation and written rationale for the recommendation.